GeneraleCauchemar/advent-of-code-php/README.md

 $ (symfony) console app:grab-input <year> <day>
 ```

-The first command will ask you to specify the year and day, and then create a solver accordingly.
+The first command will ask you to specify the year and day, and then create a solver accordingly (you can also specify
+`<year> <day>` in the command call).
 The second one will automatically grab the input for the specified date and put it in the file.
 You will still need to
 manually get and c/c the example input(s).
 **To automatically grab your input, the app needs to know your session ID.
 You will need to get it from your browser and